Putting The Care Back Into Aged Care

 Dementia care is challenging as it can involve dealing with severe psychological, emotional and behavioural issues in patients, and specialist training is a viable use of budget allocation.
 The budget will also increase funding for the Dementia Behaviour Management Advisory Service and the Severe Behaviour Response Teams.

 Screening of aged care workers is an important part of the recruitment process, particularly in residential care.
 Funding will be used to establish, develop and maintain a single register of workers who have been cleared and excluded during the screening process, across all sectors.

-While the aged care sector component of the 2021-22 Federal Budget won’t mean instant financial gains or current ‘cash in pocket’ for all Australians, in the longer term it will support the effectiveness and increased safety and security of a sector to which the majority of us will depend on at some time in the future.
+While the aged care sector component of the 2021-22 Federal Budget won’t mean instant financial gains or current ‘cash in the pocket’ for all Australians, in the longer term it will support the effectiveness and increased safety and security of a sector to which the majority of us will depend on at some time in the future.

 Canny Group + Expert Financial Advice

-It’s never an easy time when a loved one has to enter the aged care system as it puts all of the worries at the forefront of your mind and leaves you asking questions like “are they going to be taken care of?”
+It’s never an easy time when a loved one has to enter the aged care system as it puts all of the worries at the forefront of your mind and leaves you asking questions like “Are they going to be taken care of?”
 With the new budget announcements specifically for Aged Care, you can rest assured that this highly delicate and important part of life is heading in the right direction.
 Knowing and having peace of mind that your loved ones are in the best hands, with the most skilled individuals who dedicate their working life to looking after those that can no longer live alone and independently.

 Get in touch with us to find out how we can help you when it comes to the process of planning for Aged Care, both our Accounting and Advisory teams are here to help, listen and prepare you for the road ahead.